 This course will introduce the student to electrical safety rules and procedures in the industrial arena.
 The student will learn the NFPA 70E requirements, meter safety and how to safely work around electrical circuitry in the workplace.
+Student will complete CPR certification.

-INTE 109 Central Services Sterilization Process Lab 2 credits.
-4 hours.
-(Laboratory 4 hours.)
+INTE 109 Central Services Sterilization Process Lab

-Prerequisite: Concurrent enrollment or completion of INTE 108.
+Prerequisite: Concurrent enrollment or completion of INTE 108 & COLL 100.
 This course will introduce the student to importance and requirements for working in the central services sterilization process services.
 The student will learn general sterilization skills, the proper safety and handling of biohazards materials and chemicals, preparation and packaging, basic instruments and inventory controls.